yotambraun/TimeGPT_Check/README.md

   - **Bootstrap**: Generates reconciled predictions using bootstrap methods.
   - **PERMBU**: Reconciles sample predictions by reinjecting multivariate dependencies.

+## API Key Setup

+Before using TimeGPT, you need to sign up on the [Nixtla Platform](https://nixtla.io/) and obtain an API key.
+Follow these steps:

+1. Go to the [Nixtla sign-up page](https://nixtla.io/signup) and create an account.
+2. Once logged in, navigate to your dashboard and generate an API key.
+3. Save your API key securely.

 ## Experiments and Workflow

 The project is organized into several experiments, each focusing on different aspects of time series forecasting and reconciliation.